Geza de Kaplany: Parole

 In 1975, de Kaplany was granted parole in a controversial decision marked by accusations that postmortem photographs of his victim were removed from his file by Raymond Procunier, the chairman of the California state parole authority for men, prior to review of de Kaplany's case by the parole board.
 As a result, the ability to be paroled while under the sentence of life imprisonment was removed.

 The parole board under Procunier allowed de Kaplany to travel to Taiwan on 13 November 1975, to work as a medical missionary doctor serving poor patients in a Catholic hospital in Lutsao.
 De Kaplany left the United States before his prosecutors and the general public knew he had been paroled.
 Negative public reaction followed, with legislators calling for Procunier's ouster.
 Procunier resigned the following year, citing "personal reasons".

 De Kaplany worked at the Lutsao clinic for the next four years, and remarried.
 Tired of constant parole checks, he left Taiwan in late 1979 and dropped out of sight.
 When California corrections officials discovered he was missing, a warrant was issued for his arrest and his name was submitted to Interpol.
 However, a 2002 investigation by the San Jose Mercury News indicated that California officials were made aware of de Kaplany's whereabouts several times over the next few years, and once even contacted him to warn him, as required by law, about an anonymous threat on his life, yet failed to take any steps to extradite him.

 Later life

-He re-surfaced briefly in Munich, Germany in December 1980, where a hospital fired him from a staff position after a German women's magazine happened to publish an article on infamous crimes including his case.
+De Kaplany re-surfaced briefly in Munich, Germany in December 1980, where a hospital fired him from a staff position after a German women's magazine happened to publish an article on infamous crimes including his case.

 For a time in 1983, he worked in the U.S. Army Health Clinic in Grafenwöhr, Bavaria.

 In 2002, reporters for the San Jose Mercury News located the 75-year-old de Kaplany and interviewed him at his home in Bad Zwischenahn, Germany.
 Two years prior, he had become a naturalized German citizen, making it impossible to extradite him for the parole violation.